 Many businesses become involved with SUTA Dumping because of a suggestion or recommendation from a consultant or accountant.
 Such tax advice is usually disguised with terms like “tax management” or “tax avoidance.”

-To learn more about SUTA Dumping, or if you suspect another employer is engaging in SUTA Dumping, visit UIA’s website at www.michigan.gov/uia, or call our Office of Employer Ombudsman (OEO) Unit at 1-855-484-2636.
+To learn more about SUTA Dumping, or if you suspect another employer is engaging in SUTA Dumping, contact the Office of Employer Ombudsman (OEO) at 1-855-484-2636.